 I continued to look for applications or processes that accessed my disk, and one of them was iStat Menu.
 I checked the settings for iStat Menu, and the disk info part was disabled, but it still accessed the disk.
-So I had to disabled it.
-I love iStat Menu, so that felt a bit sad, but until they fix this it will be turned off.
+So I had to disable it.
+I love iStat Menu, so that felt a bit sad, but until they fix this, it will be turned off.

 Update: Thanks to one of my readers Hextor for finding this.
-There’s a way to get iStat Menu without the disk constantly waking from sleep.
-Just disable the S.M.A.R.T check of the disk.
+There’s a way to get iStat Menu without the disk continually waking from sleep.
+Disable the S.M.A.R.T check of the drive.

-I have a lot of links for stuff like the download folder, Final Cut Pro settings, buffers for applications and all my photos on the extra disk so naturally the extra disk will start when using applications using these files.
+I have a lot of links for stuff like the download folder, Final Cut Pro settings, buffers for applications and all my photos on the extra disk so naturally, the additional disc will start when using applications using these files.
 But now when I surf the web or write, I no longer have to listen to the sound of the disk.
 Blissful silence.

-If you don’t need to do Spotlight searches on that disk, you can add the disk to the ignore list in the Spotlight settings under System Settings.
+If you don’t need to do Spotlight searches on that disk, you can add the drive to the ignore list in the Spotlight settings under System Settings.
+Or disable Spotlight altogether.

 I hope this helps you if you have the same problem.